 These recognition’s are bestowed on individuals that have been a part of the office products industry for 30 years or more.
 Through their long service, they have contributed to the longevity and success of the industry as a whole in Canada.

 Honouring companies that are driven to take greater responsibility for how their businesses and work can impact and change the world around them.
-These companies provide programs or products or are involved in initiatives and practices that go above and beyond to benefit their stakeholders, employees, community and the environment.
-Qualifying candidates must show involvement in any of the following within the current or previous year as it relates to products, programs, practices or any other initiative:
+These companies provide programs or are involved in initiatives and practices that go above and beyond to benefit their stakeholders, employees, community and the environment.
+Qualifying candidates must show involvement in any of the following as it relates to products, programs, practices or any other initiative:

-These companies develop and get involved in initiatives and processes, or new products that promote:
+These companies develop and get involved in initiatives and processes that promote:

 - Stewardship: Integration and application of environmental values into developmental processes; outcomes that sustain readiness, improve quality of life, strengthen civil relations, and preserve valuable natural resources.